datacarpentry/astronomy-python/_episodes/06-photo.md

 ~~~
 {: .language-python}

-And here is what it looks like.
+And here is how we use the function.

 ~~~
 fig = plt.figure(figsize=(10,2.5))